gcassarino/BigFont/README.md

 ```
     BigFont bigfont(3); // declaration, 2 for 3colx2rows, 3 for 3colx3rows or 4 4colx4rows digits

-    bigfont.setFontSize(size); // used to change display font size 2,3 or 4
+    bigfont.setFontSize(size); // can be used to change display font size 2,3 or 4 at runtime

+    // somewhere in the code...

     	if(_bigFontSize == 2){
 		bigfont.printbigchar(lcd, 0, 0, 0);